dhanur350/TypeScript/README.md

 - It has Object oriented features
 - It catches errors in complie time, to get it fixed
 - It has great tools rather than in JavaScript

+- # TypeScript has some special things in datatypes
+- TypeScript has some special things in datatypes that is if we suppose -> let a = 10;
+a = 'thing' -> at this point we'll definitely get an error that is, 'thing' cannot be assigned to a number, but as we know in JavaScript we can perfectly do this, i.e. change the datatype on the fly, but here we get a compilation error

+- # TypeScript have some special types of data